Injective metrizability and the duality theory of cubings: Introduction

 The study of injective metric spaces arose from the study of hyper-convexity in functional analysis (see Theorem~\ref{injectivity criterion}).
-Most notably, the characterization of hyper-convexity by Aronszajn and Panitchpakdi led to Isbell's study of this class of spaces from a categorical viewpoint. \begin{definition}[Injective Metric Space \cite{Isbell-injective_envelope}] A metric space $X$ is said to be injective, if for any isometric embedding $i:A\to B$ and any non-expansive map $f:A\to X$ there exists a non-expansive $F:B\to X$ satisfying $F\circ i=f$. \end{definition} \begin{theorem}[Aronszajn-Panitchpakdi, \cite{hyperconvex_spaces}] A metric space $(X,d)$ is injective if and only if it is hyper-convex: every finite collection of closed balls $\{B(p_i,r_i)\}_{i=1}^n$ in $X$ satisfying $r_i+r_j\geq d(p_i,p_j)$ for all $1\leq i,j\leq n$ has a common point. \end{theorem} Isbell introduces the category of metric spaces with non-expansive maps as morphisms, and considers the injective objects of this category with respect to the class of isometric embeddings.\footnote{Note that the requirement from $i:A\to B$ to be an isometric embedding rather than just a monic map in the category produces a notion of injectivity that is weaker than monic-injectivity.} Expanding on the results of Aroszajn and Panitchpakdi (who demonstrated, among other things, that an injective space is necessarily complete and geodesic), Isbell attempts two tasks that are natural in the categorical setting: the construction of injective envelopes and the classification of injective objects.
-For a modern account of Isbell's categorical construction and its variants, see \cite{Lang-injective_envelopes_and_groups}.
+Most notably, the characterization of hyper-convexity by Aronszajn and Panitchpakdi led to Isbell's study of this class of spaces from a categorical viewpoint.
+Isbell introduces the category of metric spaces with non-expansive maps as morphisms, and considers the injective objects of this category with respect to the class of isometric embeddings:\footnote{Note that the requirement from $i\brr A\to B$ to be an isometric embedding rather than just a monic map in the category produces a notion of injectivity that is weaker than monic-injectivity.} \begin{definition}[Injective Metric Space \cite{Isbell-injective_envelope}] A metric space $X$ is said to be injective, if for any isometric embedding $i\brr A\to B$ and any non-expansive map $f\brr A\to X$ there exists a non-expansive $F\brr B\to X$ satisfying $F\circ i=f$. \end{definition}